 Plus, you can maximize your returns while also minimizing volatility.

 Then there’s the fact that there are ETFs to suit any stage of your investing life.
 What’s your goal?
 Retirement?
 Funding your kids’ education?
-Just earning something for your money in today’s low-interest world?
+Just earning something for your money?

 Me?
 Long term, I want to get a private jet to transport my cats.
 Or charter one.
 It’s a little outrageous, sure.
 But my point is that ETFs are a “fits all” tool.
 They can help people achieve their goals, no matter what those goals are.